scala/scala3/docs/docs/reference/changed/compiler-plugins.md

 }
 ```

-The plugin main class (`DivideZero`) must extends the `StandardPlugin` trait
+The plugin main class (`DivideZero`) must extend the trait `StandardPlugin`
 and implement the method `init` that takes the plugin's options as argument
-and return a list of `PluginPhase`s to be inserted into the compilation pipeline.
+and returns a list of `PluginPhase`s to be inserted into the compilation pipeline.

 Our plugin adds one compiler phase to the pipeline.
 A compiler phase must extend
 the `PluginPhase` trait.
 In order to specify when the phase is executed, we also